 The world is full of wonderful sights that can be breathtaking even without the use of editing software.

 We've found a selection of amazing photos of you to enjoy, and none of them have been manipulated to add or remove elements through software.

 Contrast and brightness might have been tweaked, but everything in these shots was present at the time they were taken.

 - 100 of the worst Photoshop errors ever, you won't believe your eyes

 - Amazing Photoshop artists with skills that will blow your mind

 Almost a perfect testament to the quality of German engineering and workmanship, the Stuttgart library (Stadtbibliothek Stuttgart) is a pleasure to behold.
 It's probably a nightmare to keep clean though.

-In 2015, NASA released this photo from its Luna Reconnaissance Orbiter showing the Earth rising over the horizon of the Moon.
+In 2015, NASA released this photo from its Lunar Reconnaissance Orbiter showing the Earth rising over the horizon of the Moon.